-A first set of tests addresses concerns related to pre-existing trends.
-Table D.2 adapts the Column 4 specification to verify that the time-(t-1) US and China tariff shocks are uncorrelated with night lights growth in earlier periods; there thus do not appear to be pre-trends or anticipation effects in observed night lights.
+trends or anticipation effects in observed night lights.
 We next show in Table D.3 that our coefficient estimates are stable, even when we expand the set of initial grid-level characteristics for which we control for associated time trends.
 We consider additional $W{i0} \times D_t$ terms for log grid population, the state-owned enterprise share of grid-level exports, as well as grid-level trade shares for each of 15 HS sections.
 In particular, this helps to account for the potential effects of any explicit or implicit policies, such as over the allocation of bank credit, that might have benefited state-owned relative to private enterprises.
-This check moreover implies that the negative US tariff shock effect we have identified stems from variation across grids in export composition at the 6-digit level (e.g., Men's or boy's shirts, of cotton), rather than from forces that are affecting broader HS sections (e.g., Textiles and Textile Articles).22
+This check moreover implies that the negative US tariff shock effect we have identified stems from variation across grids in export composition at the 6-digit level (e.g., Men's or boy's shirts, of cotton), rather than from forces that are affecting broader HS sections (e.g., Textiles and Textile Articles).25

 Table D.4 turns to a set of checks related to our preferred empirical specification.
 Among other tests here, we estimate the regression model in levels as in equation (D.1), rather than in time-differenced changes.
-We also explore: (i) interchanging the roles of the Google Maps and Amap-based measures in our IV strategy; (ii) using the VIIR-DNB night lights measure with stray light correction; and (iii) dropping all zero-population grid cells (rather than imputing a population value of 1).
+We also explore: (i) interchanging the roles of the Google Maps and Amap-based measures in our IV strategy; (ii) using the VIIR-DNB night lights measure with stray light correction; (iii) dropping all zero-population grid cells (rather than imputing a population value of 1); (iv) replacing prefecture-by-year-quarter fixed effects with provinceyear-quarter fixed effects; and (v) excluding observations in the five largest prefectures, where headquarters - rather than production facilities - tend to be located.
 Our headline result of a negative and significant US tariff shock effect, together with an insignificant China input tariff effect, holds throughout.